-The Training tab inside the Region view in Atlas, uses VNDA to show employment rate, median graduate income, higher education progression and further VET progression for those training package qualifications that appear in the VNDA top 100 courses by completion in the 2018-19 financial year.
-Within the Training tab, it should be noted that the primary source of data is NCVER's latest data collection of total VET students and courses, corresponding to the 2022 calendar year, in contrast to VNDA data from 2018-19.
+The Training tab inside the Region view in Atlas, uses VNDA to show employment rate, median graduate income, higher education progression and further VET progression for those training package qualifications included in VNDA's report.

+It should be noted that the primary source of data withing the Training tab is NCVER's latest data collection of total VET students and courses, corresponding to the 2023 calendar year, in contrast to VNDA's data from 2019-20.
 This has several implications:

-- The current VNDA report only includes the top 100 courses, whereas Atlas presents approximately 3000 training packages qualifications.
-As a consequence, many of the training packages in Atlas do not have a direct 'National student outcomes' data for the specific course. - The VNDA top-100 report has only used data at the national level, which means, regardless of the state of region (SA4) selected, the national outcome is displayed as a reference. - VNDA presents top 100 courses, whereas Atlas presents nationally recognised training package qualifications.
-Thus, included in the top 100 courses there are some courses that are not full training package qualification, e.g. Units of competency such as First Aid Management of Anaphylaxis.
-Courses not classified as training package qualifications have not been included in Atlas. - Since the latest NCVER data (2022) is from a different year than the VNDA (2018-19), there may be qualifications for which there is data about the student outcome, but that qualifications have been superseded by a newer qualification with a different course code identifier.
+- The current VNDA report only includes the top 500 courses, whereas Atlas presents approximately 3000 training packages qualifications.
+Consequently, many of the training packages in Atlas do not have direct 'National student outcomes' data for the specific course. - The VNDA top 500 report has only used data at the national level, which means, regardless of the state of region (SA4) selected, the national outcome is displayed as a reference. - VNDA presents top 500 courses, whereas Atlas presents nationally recognised training package qualifications.
+Thus, included in the top 500 courses there are some courses that are not full training package qualification, e.g. Units of competency such as First Aid Management of Anaphylaxis.
+Courses not classified as training package qualifications have not been included in Atlas. - Since the latest NCVER data (2023) is from a different year than the VNDA (2019-20), there may be qualifications for which there is data about the student outcome, but that qualifications have been superseded by a newer qualification with a different course code identifier.
 Atlas uses the National Register of VET from training.gov.au (TGA) to generate a map of the relationships between all TGA courses which supersede each other (replacing a course with an updated and almost equivalent course).
 When student outcomes are available for a strongly related qualification that directly precedes or supersedes the selected qualification, the Atlas informs the user and provides a quick hyperlink to view the outcomes for that course.
-When student outcomes are available for a weakly-related qualification, e.g. the selected qualification and another course with student outcomes is superseded by the same course, the Atlas will present information informing the user that student outcomes can be viewed for a related course. - This means, alternate courses with 'National student outcomes' data will be offered to be displayed where the current course has been superseded, or other courses of interest have been identified.
-This identification is based on the relationship between courses as provided by TGA.
+When student outcomes are available for a strongly related duality of the user and provides a quick hyperlink to view the outcomes for that course.
+When student outcomes are available for a strongly related duality of the user and provides a quick hyperlink to view the outcomes for that course.
+When student outcomes are available for a weakly-related qualification, e.g. the selected qualification and another course with student outcomes is superseded by the same course, the Atlas will present information informing the user that student outcomes can be viewed for a related course.